can-lab10/Parameter-Efficient-Fine-Tuning-IA3-for-Topic-Modelling/README.md

 ## File Descriptions

-data: Stores training and evaluation data.
+data: Stores training and evaluation data

-eval_results: Contains evaluation results.
+eval_results: Contains evaluation results

-train_results: Contains training results. utils.py: Contains utility functions. train.py: Script to IA3 fine-tune the LLM on the training data. eval.py: Script to evaluate the fine-tuned LLM on the evaluation data. requirements.txt: Lists the Python dependencies required for the project.
+train_results: Contains training results

+utils.py: Contains utility functions

+train.py: Script to IA3 fine-tune the LLM on the training data

+eval.py: Script to evaluate the fine-tuned LLM on the evaluation data

+requirements.txt: Lists the Python dependencies required for the project

-Dockerfile: Defines the Docker image setup for the project.
+Dockerfile: Defines the Docker image setup for the project

 ## Running the training and evaluation